Louise Drew

-Louise Drew (1882 – April 23, 1954, New York City) was an American stage actress.
+Louise Drew (1882 – April 23, 1954, New York City) was an American stage actress and member of the Drew acting family.

 Life and career

-Born into a prominent stage family, Drew was part of the Barrymore family tree of actors.
+Born into a prominent stage family, Drew was part of the Drew family tree of actors.
 She was educated in both France and the United States.
 Her mother was stage actress Josephine Baker and her father was the Shakespearean actor John Drew, Jr., known as "The First Gentleman of the American Stage."
+Her paternal grandparents were actor John Drew Sr. and theatre manager Louisa Lane.

-She made her Broadway debut in 1901 appearing with her father in The Tyranny of Tears.
+She made her Broadway debut in 1901 appearing with her father and cousin Georgie Drew Mendum in The Tyranny of Tears.
 She shared the stage with her first cousin Academy Award winner Ethel Barrymore in the Broadway production of Her Sister and the revivals Trelawny of the 'Wells' (in 1911) and Alice Sit-by-the-Fire.